novendrastywn/ParFormer-CAPE-2024/detection/README.md

-# Applying PVT to Object Detection
+# Applying ParFormer to Object Detection

 Our detection code is developed on top of [MMDetection v2.13.0](https://github.com/open-mmlab/mmdetection/tree/v2.13.0).